kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 To start with, you will need to compile your code.
 See the compiling section below.

-Make sure you've got the IPs of your seed nodes filled in in the config, as your coin won't work without at least 3 daemons on the network.
+Make sure you've got the IPs of your seed nodes filled in in the config, 3 daemons need to be connected to the network for your coin to work.

-Once you've compiled the code on all your machines, you can simply start up your daemon.
+Once you've compiled the code on all your machines, you can start up your daemon.
 If you are unable to connect to the seed nodes, you will see something like `Failed to connect to seed nodes` in your daemon output.

-Ensure your firewalls are not preventing the daemon connection, you may need to open the p2p and rpc ports for the daemon, which by default are 11898 and 11897.
+Ensure your firewalls are not preventing the daemon connection, you may need to open the p2p and RPC ports for the daemon, which by default are 11898 and 11897.

 If your daemons are now talking to each other, you can start mining, and launch your blockchain!